Shovel out your garbage, recycling, and organics recycling carts

 You want your garbage gone regardless of the season.
-Unfortunately, garbage and recycling carts/bins get stuck in snow or ice are hard to move and can injure the workers that are trying to empty them.
-Sometimes carts/bins can't be emptied at all.
+Unfortunately, garbage, recycling and organics recycling carts get stuck in snow or ice and are hard to move increasing the potential for worker injuries.
+Sometimes carts can not be emptied at all.

-2. Make sure your garbage and recycling cart/bin are shoveled out the night before your collection day.
+2. Make sure your garbage, recycling and organics carts are shoveled out the night before your collection day.

 3. A heavy snowfall within 48 hours of your garbage collection day may make it impossible to shovel out in time.
-We understand.
-But make sure your cart/bin is shoveled out by the following collection day.
+We understand, but please make sure your cart is shoveled out by the following collection day.

-4. If your garbage cart and recycling cart/bin are stuck in snow and ice on your collection day, and it hasn't snowed or stormed within 48 hours, we will shovel out your cart/bin so your garbage and recycling can be collected.
-Your account will be charged a $30 fee per cart/bin shoveled for this service.
+4. If your garbage, recycling or organics carts are stuck in snow and ice on your collection day, and it has not snowed or stormed within 48 hours, we will shovel out your carts so your garbage, recycling and organics can be collected.
+Your account will be charged a $30 fee per cart shoveled for this service.

 Please bag your garbage.
 Unbagged garbage can freeze in the cart making it difficult to empty.
 Bagging the garbage will keep your cart cleaner and help us do our jobs more efficiently.

-Make sure lids are closed on your carts/bins.
-Melting snow and rain can easily fill a cart/bin and make them overweight.
-Overweight carts/bins may cost an additional service fee to empty.
+Make sure lids are closed on your carts.
+Melting snow and rain can easily fill a cart and make them overweight.
+Overweight carts may cost an additional service fee to empty.

-If you are unable to shovel the path around your carts/bins, you will need to hire someone to shovel for you.
-Check the local yellow pages under "Snow Removal Services", or some community organizations can shovel out garbage carts/bins for a fee.
+If you are unable to shovel the path around your carts, you will need to hire someone to shovel for you.
+Check the local yellow pages under "Snow Removal Services", or some community organizations can shovel out garbage carts for a fee.
 It will be cheaper than Solid Waste & Recycling shoveling then out.